vippsas/vipps-login-api/vipps-login-from-phone-number-api-howitworks.md

 The merchant can end the login process in Vipps, where the user will receive a confirmation screen that the login is complete.

-Alternatively, the merchant may redirect the user to a webpage in their browser.
-As the merchant will have an identified user entering their web page and as such can control the information given, and ask the user to do further actions to continue the process, if relevant.
-For example, this can be used to welcome a user to the customer club, ask for more information or preferences, or show offers or information of relevance.
+Alternatively, the merchant may redirect the user to it's website.
+The merchant will then have a identified user.
+This flow can be used to welcome a user to the customer club, ask for more information/preferences, show offers or information of relevance.

 ![User gets confirmation in Vipps or is taken to browser](images/vipps-login-confirmation.png)